University of Houston Law Center

-Houston, Texas 77204-6060
+Houston, TX 77204-6060

-The following is a list of recent health law offerings.
+The following is a list of previously-offered health law courses.
 Not all classes are offered every year, and offerings are subject to change.

 ELDER LAW explores financial and end-of-life planning for the elderly, including the use of trusts, wills, advance directives, and powers of attorney; examines the role of the guardian and attorney ad litem; analyzes the role of Medicare and Medicaid; and considers the legal aspects of home health, assisted living, and nursing home alternatives for senior citizen care.

 FOOD AND DRUG LAW deals with the federal government's attempts to protect the public health and individual welfare in the development and marketing of foods, drugs, medical devices, and cosmetics.
 The course focuses on the federal Food, Drug and Cosmetic Act, with particular emphasis on the regulation of drugs, nutritional supplements, and medical devices.
 Foundational Issues in Health Law: Patient, Provider, Society and Law introduces students to basic legal and theoretical concepts related to the study of health law.
 Major topics include bioethical theories and their relevance to the law, medical malpractice, and the role of the courts in defining and applying standards of care.

 FRAUD AND ABUSE examines federal and state laws imposing criminal and civil penalties on health care providers for a variety of fraudulent activities.
 The course explores the implications of the federal Anti-Kickback statute, civil monetary penalty and exclusion laws, anti-referral (Stark) laws, and false claim laws, as well as other criminal laws applicable to health care.

 HEALTH LAW EXTERNSHIP gives students the opportunity to gain experience in the health law field through placements in nonprofit or governmental agencies, such as a hospital general counsel's office/risk management department or a nonprofit advocacy group.
-The clinic requires completion of a classroom educational component.
+The externship requires completion of a classroom educational component.

-HEALTH LEGISLATION focuses on state legislation, but also addresses issues relating to federal legislation, city codes, and regulations.
+Health Legislation and Advocacy concentrates on state legislation, but also addresses issues relating to federal legislation, city codes, and regulations.
 The course includes coverage of legislative and regulatory drafting, as well as the procedural and political process of getting legislation passed and regulations implemented.

 INSURANCE LAW examines the regulation of insurance contracts and insurance companies, including underwriting regulation, doctrines of contract interpretation, claims-processing regulation, solvency regulation, and special remedies for breach.
 The course covers both the property/casualty and life/health "sides" of the insurance industry, with an emphasis on policy issues and economics.

 INTERSESSION COURSES showcase distinguished professors from other institutions during our intersession in early January.
 Classes meet on a highly condensed schedule, allowing students to earn two course credits in the two-week intersession.
-Recent visitors include: Professor Timothy Caulfield, University of Alberta (International Biotechnology Policy); Professor Larry Gostin, Georgetown (Advanced Public Health Law & Ethics); Professor Russell Korobkin, University of California - Los Angeles (Current Topics in Health Care); Professor Frances Miller, Boston University School of Law (The Basics of Food & Drug Law); Professor Colleen M. Flood (Comparative Health Policy), and Professor David Orentlicher, Indiana University School of Law (A Century of Health Care Reform); and Professor Stacey Tovino, University of Nevada Las Vegas (Mental Health Law).
+Recent visitors include: Professor Timothy Caulfield, University of Alberta (International Biotechnology Policy); Professor Larry Gostin, Georgetown (Advanced Public Health Law & Ethics); Professor Russell Korobkin, University of California - Los Angeles (Current Topics in Health Care); Professor Frances Miller, Boston University School of Law (The Basics of Food & Drug Law); Professor Colleen M. Flood, University of Ottawa (Comparative Health Policy); Professor David Orentlicher, Indiana University School of Law (A Century of Health Care Reform); and Professor Stacey Tovino, University of Nevada Las Vegas (Mental Health Law).